cinderax/TheOdinProject/README.md

 ### Foundations
 - **odin-recipes** – A basic HTML website to practice semantic HTML, links, images, and Git workflow
-- **calculator**  - A browser-based calculator built with JavaScript to practice DOM manipulation, event handling, and application logic.
+- **odin-calculator**  - A browser-based calculator built with JavaScript to practice DOM manipulation, event handling, and application logic.
 - *(More projects coming soon)*

 ---